webqit/quantum-js/README.md

 bar();
 ```

-...whether it's a reference made from within program body itself as above, or from the place of a parameter's *default value*:
+whether it's a reference made from within program body itself as above, or from the place of a parameter's *default value*:

 ```js
 function** bar(localVar = foo.baz) {